 Windows’ Disk Cleanup tool is useful, but it doesn’t delete temporary files used by other programs.
 For example, it won’t clear Firefox or Chrome browser caches, which can use gigabytes of hard disk space.
 (Your browser cache uses hard disk space to save you time when accessing websites in the future, but this is little comfort if you need the hard disk space now.)

 For more aggressive temporary and junk file cleaning, try CCleaner, which you can download here.
 CCleaner cleans junk files from a variety of third-party programs and also cleans up Windows files that Disk Cleanup won’t touch.

 Find Duplicate Files

 You can use a duplicate-file-finder application to scan your hard drive for duplicate files, which are unnecessary and can be deleted.
-We’ve covered using VisiPics to banish duplicate images.
-If you want a tool that also checks for other types of duplicate files, try dupeGuru – the free version can only delete or move up to ten files at once, but it will show you what duplicate files are cluttering up your hard drive.
+We’ve covered using VisiPics to banish duplicate images, and we’ve also created a comprehensive guide to finding and deleting duplicate files on Windows using free tools.